YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 A process that is not in a replicated environment ignores $gtm_custom_errors.
 The errors in the custom errors file must have a context in one of the replicated regions and the process recognizing the error must have the replication Journal Pool open.
 For example, an error like UNDEF cannot cause an Instance Freeze because it is not related to the instance.
 It also means that, for example, standalone MUPIP operations can neither cause nor honor an Instance Freeze because they do not have access to the replication Journal Pool.
 A process with access to the replication Journal Pool must honor an Instance Freeze even if does not have a custom error file and therefore cannot initiate an Instance Freeze.

 Depending on the error, removing an Instance Freeze is operator driven or automatic.
-YottaDB/GT.M automatically removes Instance Freezes that are placed because of no disk space; for all other errors, Instance Freeze must be cleared manually by operator intervention.
-For example, YottaDB/GT.M automatically places an Instance Freeze when it detects a DSKNOSPCAVAIL message in the operator log.
+YottaDB automatically removes Instance Freezes that are placed because of no disk space; for all other errors, Instance Freeze must be cleared manually by operator intervention.
+For example, YottaDB automatically places an Instance Freeze when it detects a DSKNOSPCAVAIL message in the operator log.
 It automatically clears the Instance Freeze when an operator intervention clears the no disk space condition.
-During an Instance Freeze, YottaDB/GT.M modifies the NOSPACEEXT message from error (-E-) to warning (-W-) to indicate it is performing the extension even though the available space is less than the specified extension amount.
+During an Instance Freeze, YottaDB modifies the NOSPACEEXT message from error (-E-) to warning (-W-) to indicate it is performing the extension even though the available space is less than the specified extension amount.
 The following errors are listed in the custom_errors_sample.txt file.
-Note that YottaDB/GT.M automatically clears the Instance Freeze set with DSKNOSPCAVAIL when disk space becomes available.
+Note that YottaDB automatically clears the Instance Freeze set with DSKNOSPCAVAIL when disk space becomes available.
 All other errors require operator intervention.

 * Errors associated with database files caused by either I/O problems or suspected structural damage: DBBMLCORRUPT, DBDANGER, DBFSYNCERR, DSKNOSPCAVAIL, GBLOFLOW, GVDATAFAIL, GVDATAGETFAIL, GVGETFAIL, GVINCRFAIL, GVKILLFAIL, GVORDERFAIL, GVPUTFAIL, GVQUERYFAIL, GVQUERYGETFAIL, GVZTRIGFAIL, OUTOFSPACE, TRIGDEFBAD.